sunface/rust-by-practice/en/src/result-panic/result.md

 ### Type alias
 Using `std::result::Result<T, ParseIntError>` everywhere is verbose and tedious, we can use alias for this purpose.

 At a module level, creating aliases can be particularly helpful.
-Errors found in  a specific module often has the same `Err` type, so a single alias can succinctly defined all associated `Results`.
-This is so useful even the `std` library even supplies one: [`io::Result`](https://doc.rust-lang.org/std/io/type.Result.html).
+Errors found in a specific module often have the same `Err` type, so a single alias can succinctly define all associated `Results`.
+This is so useful that even the `std` library supplies one: [`io::Result`](https://doc.rust-lang.org/std/io/type.Result.html).

 6. 🌟
 ```rust,editable